 The book deals directly with medical trauma and permanent scarring.
 The approach is realistic and secular, focusing on the internal psychological state of the child.
 The resolution is hopeful but grounded: Ursula's scars do not disappear, but her perception of them changes.

-A middle-grade reader who feels 'marked' by a difference, whether it is a physical scar, a disability, or simply feeling like they don't fit the standard of beauty.
+A middle-grade reader who feels like an outsider, whether due to a physical difference, experiences with prejudice, or feeling like they don't fit in.
 It is also excellent for children interested in niche historical perspectives.

 Read cold.
 The depictions of smallpox are historical and not overly graphic, but parents should be ready to discuss the reality of early 20th-century medicine.
 A parent might see their child avoiding mirrors, refusing to attend social events, or making disparaging comments about their own physical appearance.

-Younger readers (8-9) will focus on the excitement of the circus and the blizzard.
-Older readers (11-12) will better grasp the nuanced themes of racial prejudice faced by the Chinese characters and the depth of Ursula's depression.
+Younger readers (8-9) will focus on the excitement of the circus and Ursula's personal journey.
+Older readers (11-12) will also be able to engage with the historical context and the challenges faced by the Chinese characters.

-Unlike many 'inner beauty' books, this pairs the protagonist's struggle with the immigrant experience, showing how different types of 'outsiders' can find strength in one another.
+Unlike many 'inner beauty' books, this pairs the protagonist's struggle with the challenges faced by immigrants, showing how individuals facing different forms of prejudice can find strength in one another. ```

 Set in early 20th-century Montana, the story follows Ursula, a young girl who isolates herself after smallpox scars her face.
 Her primary companions are her parents at their stagecoach station, until she begins to observe Ah Sam, the Chinese cook, more closely.
 When Ah Sam's relatives arrive to perform a circus, Ursula is drawn out by their talent and their own experiences as outsiders.
 When a blizzard traps the troupe, Ursula takes the lead in hosting a Chinese New Year celebration, completing her journey from isolation to community leader.